-After you’ve provided the necessary access details, the system will perform a demo migration.
+After you’ve provided the necessary details, the system will perform a demo migration.
 For those curious, this is done to ensure that data is 'migratable' and that no errors will pop up in the long run.
 After completing this step, get to pick what kind of data you want to move and what stuff should be left out.
 And that’s pretty much it from your side.
-Our migration team handles the rest.
+The migration team handles the rest.

 1. Let’s start with the fact that you don’t have to deal with different systems and worry about incompatibilities.
 Sometimes, even a heavily edited (adapted) import file will still have stuff mixed.

 2. Then there’s the fact that you don’t need to hire anyone to write a custom script.
 Hiring a freelancer won’t be cheaper, either.
 With this system, you don’t have to wait for things to be developed, nor do you need any testing.
-Just open the 'box' and use the contents with no strings attached.
+Just open the 'box' and use the contents without strings attached.

 3. Last, you don’t need to worry that something will go wrong.
 The people working there will be with you throughout the whole process.
 From start to end and beyond.
 They provide support even after the migration has been completed, so no worries here.

 If you are still on the 'I don't know side,' then worry not, as the tool's developers offer all of their customers a free demo.
 You will see the tool in action, and you can move a small number of records for free.
 Nothing to lose and lot's to gain.
 So if you are interested, drop them a message or give them a call, and they will get back to you ASAP to answer all your questions.

 Want to level up a customer support service?